 Violation of Ordinance

-Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways, and that yard waste is collected weekly on Mondays, through the City’s solid waste contractor on the first pick-up day, either Monday or Tuesday.
+Residents and businesses are reminded that it is a violation of City ordinance to sweep or blow leaves into the roadways.
+Yard waste is collected weekly through the City’s solid waste contractor on the first pick-up day, either Monday or Tuesday.

 Base & Alternate Maps / Lists

 For certain residential areas identified as potential high-leaf areas, the City provides an extra sweep per month during the months of November through February - known as the “alternate” list.